 It has been lavishly funded by successive EU research programs (6th Framework Programme, 7th Framework Programme, Lifelong Learning Programme, Erasmus Thematic Network etc.), EEA Grants/Norway Grants, European Science Foundation (ESF), Ford and Rockefeller Foundations, OECD, UNESCO, as well as numerous Polish research programs, including grants from the National Research Council (NCN), the Foundation for Polish Science (FNP) and the Ministry of Science and Higher Education.

-The total budget of the Center in the last decade was about 1.5 million euros – awarded in national and international research grant competition.
+The total budget of the Center in the last decade was more than 2 million euro – awarded in national and international research grant competitions.

 The Center’s major objective is to do advanced research in the area of higher education research and higher education policy, especially in cooperation with international partners and through large-scale international comparative research projects.

-Its major areas of interest include: university management and governance, university funding, academic profession, academic entrepreneurialism, higher education reforms (especially in Central and Eastern Europe), higher education legislation, globalization and higher education, Europeanization, and public services/welfare state.
+Its major areas of interest include: university management and governance, university funding, academic profession, academic entrepreneurialism, higher education reforms (especially in Central and Eastern Europe), bibliometrics and scientiometrics, and public service/welfare state reforms.

-The Center’s structure includes its Director (Professor Marek Kwiek), Program Coordinator, and Collaborating Scholars.
+The Center’s structure includes its Director (Professor Marek Kwiek), Program Coordinator (Dr. Krystian Szadkowski), and Collaborating Scholars.

-In 2016/2017, there were 15 academics involved in ongoing research projects, mostly of the younger generation.
+In 2017, there were 15 academics involved in ongoing research projects, mostly of the young generation.

-In the Center, there is organized a research group.
-Since 2016, Scholarly Communication Research Group is led by prof. Emanuel Kulczycki.
+In the Center, there has also been Scholarly Communication Research Group (since 2016) led by prof. Emanuel Kulczycki.
 The group is a research unit in the field of scholarly communication, research evaluation, science policy, and bibliometrics.
-Contributing Researchers: Emanuel Kulczycki, Aneta Drabek, Ewa A. Rozkosz, Marek Hołowiecki.
+Contributing Researchers: Emanuel Kulczycki, Aneta Drabek, Ewa A. Rozkosz, and Marek Hołowiecki.